milahu/alchi/README.md

 where my work can at least be preserved for future generations, and where my work can be reviewed (at least superficially) by other psychology scholars

-the `alchi-books` package has content in english and german, with support for other languages. see:
+the [alchi-books](src/alchi-books/) package is the current focus of my work. the english and german versions are about 80% ready. i have already added auto-translations for: chinese, spanish, russian, turkish, farsi, arabic, czech, hungarian. adding a new auto-translation with [translate.js](src/alchi-book/scripts/translate.js) can now be done in five minutes or less.

 * [src/alchi-book/scripts/translate.js](src/alchi-book/scripts/translate.js)
-node.js script to export text fragments to [google translate](http://translate.google.com/), and to import translations back to [src/alchi-book/src/pages/](src/alchi-book/src/pages/). the imported text fragments look like `<en auto t="2021-03-21.18-34-45">` and must be fixed manually, since auto-translate is never perfect. after manual correction, change the text fragment to `<en>` (remove the `auto t="2021-03-21.18-34-45"`)
+node.js script to export text fragments to [google translate](http://translate.google.com/), and to import translations back to [src/alchi-book/src/pages/](src/alchi-book/src/pages/). the imported text fragments look like `<lang.ar rev="en#L1S/h9eR">` and must be fixed manually, since auto-translate is never perfect.
 * [src/alchi-book/src/\_data/metadata.js](src/alchi-book/src/_data/metadata.js) - see `languages`.
-this is a space-separeted list of all languages codes, that should be visible in the language menu
+this is a space-separeted list of all languages codes for the language menu

 ## mirrors